FAQs: Top Questions About Being a Farm Bureau Insurance Agent

 We also have different investment services and wealth services:

 - Retirement funding

-Each year, we offer agents multiple opportunities to qualify for monetary bonuses and incentive travel as a way to thank you for your hard work.
-Agents who have earned the travel incentive can journey to beautiful destinations like Spain, Italy, Europe, Australia, Mexico and more.
+Each year, we offer agents multiple opportunities to qualify for monetary bonuses and incentive travel as a way to thank them for their hard work.
+Agents who have earned the travel incentive have journeyed to destinations like Spain, England, Italy, Europe, Australia, Mexico and more.

-It’s not easy beginning a new career, and we want our agents to succeed.
+It’s not easy joining a new industry, and we want our agents to succeed.
 Because of this, we offer additional compensation during an agent’s early years with Farm Bureau.
-We offer support with the Developmental Supplement Program, which compensates agents no matter if they’re in a rural or urban area for the first six months of their career.

 - New Mexico

 - South Dakota

 10. How Does Being a Farm Bureau Agent Compare to Other Insurance Companies?

 Farm Bureau was founded over 80 years ago to serve the needs of farmers and Farm Bureau members.
 As times have changed, we’ve expanded our coverage to protect people from all walks of life.
 Our agents are actively involved in their communities.
 Because of this, they understand that their clients are more than just policies.
 They’re friends and neighbors with families who need protection.